hb9kns/webforms/README.md

 Otherwise, all users not listed as `admin` or `editor` are allowed only `visitor` access (i.e, read-only access to all pages).

+If `admin` or `editor` lines contain the wildcard `*` then any user will get the corresponding permissions.
+The highest level available will be applied.
+E.g, an entry of `admin	*` will grant admin permissions to all users, even if they are listed in `editor` or `visitor` lines.

 Logging can be switched on by setting the field `logfile.`

 #### example configuration file